Follow these steps to apply for a hearing at the RTDRS.

 - The RTDRS does not accept cash for filing fees.

 Receive the Application Packages

-- an Information officer will give you several copies of the filed "Application Package".
+- An Information Officer will give you the appropriate number copies of the filed "Application Package".

 - the Application Package includes: